brainy-minds/Jterator/README.md

         interpreter: julia
 ```
 Note that the value for the **'interpreter'** key can be either a full path to the interpreter program (e.g. /usr/bin/python) or a command that can be interpreted by /usr/bin/env (e.g. python).
 Also note that the working directory is by default the project folder.
 You can provide either a full path to modules and handles files or a path relative to the project folder.
+You can also make use of the `libpath` "variable" within the pipeline descriptor file to specify the location where you keep your module files.
+Best practice is to have the `handles` folder in you project directory, because the specifications in the handles descriptor files are usually project specific.
-The names of the **'jobs'** will be written into the temporary pipeline data HDF5 file in order to make them available for modules.
+The **'jobs'** section will create a list of jobs with filenames and id for each job that will be stored in a `[ProjectName].jobs` file in YAML format.
+This information will also automatically be written into the temporary pipeline data HDF5 file in order to make it available for the modules.

 ## Handles descriptor files ##